 Deferred tax assets

-Net operating loss carryforwards \$48,853 Valuation allowance for deferred tax assets (48,853)
+Net operating loss carryforwards \$55,904

+Valuation allowance for deferred tax assets (55,904)

-Net deferred tax assets
+Net deferred tax assets \$ -

 Realization of deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, the net deferred tax assets have been fully offset by a valuation allowance.
-As of December 31, 2000, the Company had net operating loss carryforwards of approximately \$48,853 for federal and state income tax purposes.
+As of December 31, 2001, the Company had net operating loss carryforwards of approximately \$55,904 for federal and state income tax purposes.
 These carryforwards, if not utilized to offset taxable income begin to expire in 2007.
 Utilization of the net operating loss may be subject to substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
-The annual limitation could result in the expiration of the net operating loss before utilization.
+The annual limitation.

-NOTE 4 - GOING CONCERN:
+NOTE 5 - GOING CONCERN:

 The accompanying financial statements have been prepared in conformity with generally accepted accounting principles, which contemplates continuation of the Company as a going concern.
-The Company has no assets and its operations are in the development stage.
+The Company has no assets and its operations are limited.

 The future success of the Company is likely dependent on its ability to attain additional capital to find an acquisition to add value to its present shareholders and ultimately, upon its ability to attain future profitable operations.
 There can be no assurance that the Company will be successful in obtaining such financing, or that it will attain positive cash flow from operations.
+The Company plans to pursue the issuance of additional equity securities, and to pursue corporate marketing alliances and collaborative agreements, as required to meet its cash requirements.